-However, I have to admit that I don’t always travel cheap: I sometimes like a treat in a nice hotel or a delicious restaurant, and I love diving – which is a costly activity.
+However, I have to admit that I don’t always travel cheap: I sometimes like a treat in a nice hotel or a delicious restaurant, and I love scuba diving – which is a costly activity.
 I keep track of these types of activities, to ensure they are seen as a treat and something special.
 I also love to explore further than my region, which then involves flying and make the trip immediately much more expensive – but it is also possible to find cheap flights.

 4. I look for cheap flights

 I have a bucket list of destinations where I want to go to.
 I am patient as I know that for some of them I will need to wait for a better time… or make a hole in my budget.
 Kayak is an excellent tool to check flight prices when you have a flexible date.
 With the Hopper app, you can fill in your itinerary and dates and receive notifications if there is a price drop (yay!) or a price rise (oops…).
 It can also be a good idea to subscribe to the local budget airlines newsletter to be informed of their promotions.

 I also often pick the destination according to the flight price.
 It’s nothing too hard to do, and it’s exciting not to choose a place in the first place.
 Skyscanner is ideal for this: you can enter your date, your departure home and “Everywhere” as a destination.
 The cheapest destinations for your availabilities will appear first.

 5. I find the time

 Travel is not only about finding the money, but it is also about finding the time.
 With a full-time job, time is often the biggest obstacle to travelling.
 Learn more in this other article on how you can travel a lot with a full-time job.

 What about you?
 What are your tips to afford to travel often?
 Leave a comment; I’d love to get additional ideas!

 Did you like this article about travelling every weekend?
 Add it to your Pinterest board: